 $190 |

-Bender boards are important components of the professional installation of artificial turf because they help separate turf from other types of landscaping, such as trees and shrubs.
-The brown board is 20 feet long and made of polypropylene, costing around $35 apiece.
+Bender boards are important for installing artificial grass professionally because they help separate turf from other types of landscaping, such as trees and shrubs.
+The brown board is 20 feet long and made of polypropylene.
+Its cost estimate is around $35 apiece.

 If there's a concrete, wood, or stone border around the perimeter of the space, bender boards aren't necessary.
 If you have a wooden or chain link fence, bender boards are still needed to provide stability.
-Often homes with existing landscaping already have bender boards installed separating the grass from their shrubs.
+Often, homes with existing landscaping already have bender boards installed separating the grass from their shrubs; in this case, you can save money by installing artificial grass with existing edging.
 It's important to assess your space to know how many linear feet of boards we'll need to order.

 Installers Cut Corners By: